 Plan B is very simple: it involves the payment of cash or cash-like compensation (such as gift cards) to volunteers by a fire services agency.
 The amount of compensation must be small enough that it would be considered "nominal" for both LOSAP and DOL purposes.
 For example, a Plan B program might pay a beginning volunteer a flat fee of \$250 per year; a five-year veteran \$500 per year; and a 10-year-or more volunteer \$750 per year.
-Plan B can also include one or more components of Plan A, such as an Accountable Plan.
+Plan B can also include one or more components of Plan A, such as an Accountable Plan and certain fringe benefits.
+(However, the same caveats for fringe benefits (other than working condition fringe benefits) applies in the Plan B context as in the Plan A context, discussed above.)

-Once cash compensation is added to the program, the tax compliance headaches increase and other problems (such as PERS reporting) potentially arise.
+Once cash compensation is added to the program, the tax compliance headaches increase and other problems (such as PERS reporting) arise.
 However, the Task Force survey suggests that paying at least some compensation in cash is critical to retention of volunteers.